nike4613/BeatSaber-IPA-Reloaded/docs/articles/command-line.md

   > Does nothing on its own.
   >
   > When paired with `--mono-debug`, this option makes the Mono soft debugger act in server mode.
 It begins listening on
   > port 10000 on any address, and will pause startup (with no window) until a debugger is connected.
-I reccommend using
+I recommend using
   > SDB, but that is a command line debugger and a lot of people don't care for those.
   >